Industry Guidelines For Intimacy On Stage And For Screen To Be Launched Tonight

 These scenes are an absolutely legitimate part of the actor’s work but everyone needs to be safe when they go to work - cast and crew.”

-The guidelines were created in consultation with, and are endorsed by, Equity New Zealand, The Screen Production and Development Association of New Zealand, Screen Safe, The Screen Industry Guild, Directors & Editors Guild of New Zealand, Women in Film & Television and the Actors Agents Association of New Zealand and are drawn from the previous Equity New Zealand Guidelines, MEAA Intimacy Guidelines for Stage and Screen, Ita O’Brien’s Intimacy Guidelines and ‘The Pillars’, used by Intimacy Directors International.
+The guidelines were created in consultation with, and are endorsed by, Equity New Zealand, The Screen Production and Development Association of New Zealand, Screen Safe, The Screen Industry Guild, Directors & Editors Guild of New Zealand, Women in Film & Television and the Actors Agents Association of New Zealand and are drawn from the previous Equity New Zealand Guidelines, MEAA Intimacy Guidelines for Stage and Screen, Ita O’Brien, Intimacy On Set and ‘The Pillars’, used by Intimacy Directors International.